UPDATED TO 2014 Editorial Calendar Template

 - December – Balancing It All

-If you don’t have weekly or monthly post topics, you can remove those from the editorial calendar.
+If you don’t have weekly or monthly post topics, you can remove those sections.

 Editorial Calendar Monthly Format

-Now, you have the editorial calendar, here are a few posts about how to set it up and why you need one.
+Now, you have the editorial calendar template, here are a few posts to help you set it up.